Christmas Island Facts

 Christmas Island Location, Climate, Flora, and Fauna

-Because it lies close to the southern edge of the equatorial region, Christmas Island has a predominantly tropical climate.
-As a result of this fact, the temperature on the island rarely varies more than a few degrees throughout the year.
-Typically, this ranges between 73 – 84 F (23 – 29 C).
-But the wet season often brings torrential monsoon rains.
+Because it formed in close proximity to the southern edge of the equatorial region, this island quite understandably boasts a predominantly tropical climate.
+As a direct result of this intriguing fact, the temperature on the island rarely varies more than a few degrees throughout the entire year.

-Much of the island also has a dense covering of tropical rainforest.
+Typically, this ranges from somewhere between 73 – 84 F (23 – 29 C).
+But the local wet season often brings torrential monsoon rains.
+Much of the island also boasts a rather dense covering of tropical rainforest.
 A total of 25 species of tree dominate much of this, with a smattering of other species.
-In addition, numerous types of ferns, vines, and orchids also bloom in the area.
-Of the 135 identified plant species, 18 appear nowhere else on earth.

-The site also serves as home to a wide variety of fauna.
-This includes various types of bats, rats, and shrews.
-Some of these live nowhere else.
-Sadly, a few of these have not been seen in many years, and may already be extinct.
-However, the most prevalent fauna remains the seabirds and crabs, including the Coconut Crab.
+Some of these forms of life seem to live nowhere else on earth.
+Sadly, a few of these have not been seen in many years, and may already be completely extinct.
+The most prevalent fauna of Christmas Island consists of the various seabirds and crabs, including the truly impressive Coconut Crab.

 Features Sharing Its Region